yegor256/blog/_posts/2015/feb/2015-02-09-serious-code-reviewer.md

 However, it's not so simple to do them right.
 I would even say it's very easy and comfortable to do them wrong.
 Most code reviews and reviewers I've seen make similar mistakes.
 That's why I decided to summarize the four basic principles of a good reviewer as I see them.
 Hopefully you find them helpful.

 <!--more-->

+{% picture /images/2015/02/kim-jong-un-doing-code-review.png 0 Kim Jong-un with colleagues (2014) %}

 ## No Fear